truenas/documentation/content/SCALE/GettingStarted/DataMigrationSyncthing.md

 2. Plan for one-way migration of data from the source to the TrueNAS SCALE target.
    Remote shares must be mounted read only.
-   Red-write configuration or bidirectional synchronization is not supported.
+   Read-write configuration or bidirectional synchronization is not supported.

 3. Configure both source and target systems with directory services and synchronize accounts.